IGouthamKothari/CampExplorer/README.md

-# Yelpcamp Website
+# CampExplorer

-Yelpcamp Website is a web application that allows users to explore, review, and share campgrounds.
+CampExplorer is a web application that allows users to explore, review, and share campgrounds.
 Built with Node.js, Express, MongoDB, and other modern technologies, it provides a platform for camping enthusiasts to connect and share their experiences.

 ## Features